 The lifecycle of a task goes from the moment it is created until the completion (or deletion) of the task.
 During its lifetime, a task can go through several different stages, these are the default ones:

 - Backlog: The backlog is a container for future work.
 Many times you create a task but you don’t know when you’ll work on it, so it’s added to the backlog.
-It’s possible to add tasks directly to milestones too.
+It’s possible to add tasks directly to boards too.

 - Planned: HacknPlan is designed for iterative development, so when a task is ready to be started it should be assigned to a specific kanban board, where the work is tracked.
 This puts the task in the Planned stage, meaning that it will be accomplished during a specific milestone but it hasn’t been started yet.